SPRING LAKE SCHOOLS FOUNDATION FUND

 Brianna Bayles - National Youth Leadership Forum

-This endowed fund awards annual grants to K-12 educators within the Spring Lake Public School system.
-Each year, the grants are reviewed by the foundation board members and awarded according to their alignment to our goal to educate and inspire each student to live, learn, and lead with excellence.
 This year, $46,045 was awarded to teachers in varying grades and subject areas.
 There were many applications received, and the projects continue to grow in impact, longevity, and overall scope.
 We are pleased to announce the following grant recipients:

 Executive Functioning Support